 Foxes are maybe the prettiest, most charismatic, and deadliest pests we ever have to deal with.
 If it’s small, and it moves, it’s on the menu.
-That goes for turkeys, pheasants, ducks, geese, chickens, lambs, piglets, rabbits, guinea pigs, and yes; kittens, puppies, and small dogs.
+That goes for turkeys, pheasants, ducks, geese, chickens, lambs, piglets, rabbits, squirrels, guinea pigs, and yes; kittens, puppies, and small dogs.
 And they don’t stop there.
 Windfallen fruit, berries, garbage, compost, birdseed, and poultry eggs are also readily eaten.
 Omnivorous proclivities aside, foxes can also (although it’s rare) carry rabies, sarcoptic mange, and/or distemper.
 Oh, and lets not forget about ticks, tick borne illnesses, and fleas.
 For the cherry on top, foxes stink.
 In a process called fouling, they poop everywhere and mark their territory with extremely potent urine…which of course may start your own pets off on marking everything around them in a show of territorial superiority.

 *Warning: Some fox species are federally protected.
 Know the applicable laws for your particular region before continuing.

 Best Ways to Get Rid of Foxes Under the Shed or Porch

 *Important note: Use as many of the following tactics as possible.
 The more you use simultaneously, the better your chances of getting rid of foxes will be.

 Make your property inhospitable to foxes